total patients visits

-Fetomaternal and neonatal pathologies
+Fetomaternal and Neonatal Pathologies

 In cases of high-risk pregnancies, perinatal medicine or neonatology, the CHU Sainte-Justine excels like no other facility in North America.
 Our hospital is first and foremost a mother-and-child hospital.
 Each year, close to 4,000 babies are born at the CHU Sainte-Justine.
-More than 700 babies are born in the neonatal intensive care unit each year and around 300 others are transferred to the clinic from other facilities to receive state-of-the-art care.
+More than 700 babies are born in the neonatal intensive care unit each year and around 300 others are transferred to our outpatient clinic from other facilities to receive state-of-the-art care.

 Infectious Diseases and Acute Care